 A felony conviction is punishable by a maximum jail term of three years.5

-Note that a judge has the authority to award a defendant with misdemeanor (or summary) probation in lieu of jail time.
+Note that a judge has the authority to award you misdemeanor (or summary) probation in lieu of jail time.

-A person convicted under these laws may get the conviction expunged, per Penal Code 1203.4 PC.
-This is provided he/she successfully completed:
+If you are convicted under these laws, you may get the conviction expunged, per Penal Code 1203.4 PC.
+This is provided you successfully completed:

 - a jail term, or